ad-freiburg/ad-blog/README.md

     draft: true
     ---

-Thish should be customized to the post and author.
+This should be customized to the post and author.

 After this (in the same file) you can now append your summary and content using Markdown format.